Glen-Ochieng/My-SAS-course-for-data-analysts./README.md

 For variable names, Upper/lowercase will be presented as such in output, BUT cat, Cat, and CAT would not be considered 3 separate variables in SAS.

+### SAS Functions

+Function is a pre-programmed routine that returns a value computed from one or more arguments.

+#### Numeric functions

+Character functions

+Numeric Functions

+ABS, MIN, MAX, MEAN, SUM, etc.

+Ignores the missing values

+##### Character Functions

+|| - concatenation

+STRIP - remove heading and trailing blanks

+FIND - search for a string, if exists, return the position of first occurance, otherwise, return 0

+SUBSTR(string, starting_pos, N) - extract a substring from a source string starting from the "starting_pos" for N number of characters

+SCAN(string, N, delimiter) - extract the Nth word from the source string (that is delimited by "delimiter")

+" " (a space) is considered as a string (as opposed to missing values)

 ## Mathematical operations
 In SAS, addition, subtraction multiplication and division are all the same i.e.(+,-,*,/) but exponentiating isn't ^ but rather a double asterix(**) thus 2 ** 3 =8